Tommy Duckworth: 2011–2013

-On 5 April 2012, Tommy learns that Jeff has died and initially refuses to go to the funeral but after Tyrone persuades him to admit that he feels ashamed because he did not really talk to his grandfather.
-Between them, Tyrone and Tina persuade Tommy to attend the funeral and he does.
+In April 2012, Tommy learns that Jeff has died and initially refuses to go to the funeral, but after Tyrone persuades him to admit that he feels ashamed because he did not really talk to his grandfather.
+Between them, Tyrone and Tina persuade Tommy to attend the funeral, and he does.
 That night, Tommy realises that he is in love with Tina and vice versa.
 They both find each other in the street where they admit their feelings for each other and go home together.
-Later, Tina says that she has no regrets but Tommy regrets that it took them so long to get together.
-Tina says her dad would have liked Tommy and Tommy says the same but about his grandfather.
-Tommy suggests that they go travelling together using the money from his grandfather that he left him in his will but Tina lets him down gently, saying that she does not want him wasting his money on her.
+Later, Tina says that she has no regrets, but Tommy regrets that it took them so long to get together.
+Tina says her dad would have liked Tommy, and Tommy says the same but about his grandfather.
+Tommy suggests that they go travelling together using the money from his grandfather that he left him in his will, but Tina lets him down gently, saying that she does not want him wasting his money on her.

-Tommy's father, Terry, returns to the street briefly but their reunion was not pleasant - Terry punched Tommy and neither recognised the other Tyrone had to tell Tommy that his dad had just punched him.
-They reconciled and Terry, unlike Tina, is quite happy to take Tommy's money and persuades him to invest in a new lapdancing club that he is starting up but admits that he owes him money for the loan sharks and Tommy offers to clear those debts but only gets caught in a whole new web of dilemmas.
-In order to pay his debts, Tommy takes on extra jobs but he is so tired that he crashes his van and breaks his ankle.
-Unfortunately as he was not working at the time he was driving the van, he had to pay the pizza company for the van as it was written off landing him and Tina in more debt.
+Tommy's father, Terry, returns to the street briefly, but their reunion was not pleasant—Terry punched Tommy and neither recognised the other.
+Tyrone had to tell Tommy that his dad had just punched him.
+They reconciled and Terry, unlike Tina, is quite happy to take Tommy's money and persuades him to invest in a new lapdancing club that he is starting up, but admits that he owes him money to the loan sharks and Tommy offers to clear those debts but only gets caught in a whole new web of dilemmas.
+In order to pay his debts, Tommy takes on extra jobs, but he is so tired that he crashes his van and breaks his ankle.
+Unfortunately, as he was not working at the time he was driving the van, he had to pay the pizza company for the van as it was written off, landing him and Tina in more debt.